COVID-19 Student Loan Relief Extended through May 2022

 Can I use my credit cards while enrolled in a DMP?

 Any account that goes on your plan will be automatically closed out by your creditors, and you will just be paying down the balance.
 Creditors reduce your interest rates and your minimum payments, so the “trade off” is that the account will be closed for future purchases.
 The overall objective of a DMP is to be free from all unsecured debt, so the continued use of credit cards while on the program would be counterproductive.
-If you did need to leave an account off the plan for any reason (needed for emergencies, medical expenses, home repairs, etc.), please speak with your counselor and they will be able to help you determine what your best course of action would be for your situation.
+If you did need to leave an account off the plan for any reason (needed for emergencies, medical expenses, home maintenance, etc.), please speak with your counselor and they will be able to help you determine what your best course of action would be for your situation.

 How long does a DMP last?